How To Solo Travel And Actually Enjoy It

 Plan an itinerary for solo travel

 Don’t show up without a basic plan for your travel.
 The overwhelm of being in an unknown place with no idea what to do or where to go can be very unsettling.
 Do your research and have a basic itinerary for the first day or two at the very least while you get settled with the new surroundings.
-Look up Facebook groups for ‘solo travel + the destination’ for ideas on what to do and connect with other so travelers.
+Look up Facebook groups for ‘solo travel + the destination’ for ideas on what to do and connect with other solo travelers.

 Here’s a few ideas on what to do on your first day when traveling alone:

-• Find a local cafe for breakfast or brunch.
+- Find a local cafe for breakfast or brunch.
 This is a great way to do a ‘vibe check’ of your destination.
 What are the locals like?
 What’s the food like?
 Notice anything particular about the culture or customs?

-• Local walking tour.
-Easy way to connect with other travelers and tourists; get a feel for the city; and see some of the sights in a low-key way
+- Local walking tour.
+Easy way to connect with other travelers and tourists; get a feel for the city; and see some of the sights in a low-key way.

-• Food tour or group dining experience.
+- Food tour or group dining experience.
 A great way to experience local cuisine and meet like-minded travelers.

-• Meet up with other solo travelers.
+- Meet up with other solo travelers.
 Feeling like you have a friend / know someone in a foreign place always helps to feel more at ease.

-• Explore a park or city square.
+- Explore a park or city square.
 Low-key way to explore a new city and get your bearings.

 The art to enjoying solo travel